Why are non-bank lenders so popular?

 The rise of the non-bank lender

 - Speed Borrowers need fast access to funds so they can take advantage of an opportunity as it arises.
-Non-bank lenders can provide loans quicker and with more flexibly than traditional banks.
+Non-bank lenders can generally provide loans quicker and with more flexibly than traditional banks.

 - Flexibility: Borrowers can customise the loan to their requirements based on the purpose of the loan and underlying real estate asset.

 - Access the decision makers: Non-bank lenders are smaller and more nimble than large banks.
 Borrowers generally deal directly with management who are the key decision-makers on funding.

 - Simple paperwork: The paperwork is commercially focused, and so much simpler than applying for a traditional bank loan.

 - Assessment criteria: Non-banks have their own methods for evaluating customers and are more flexible in assessing deals.